levskaya/jslinux-deobfuscated/readme.md

 Everything but the flow-control (JMP CALL RET) routines is fairly comprehensible.
 There's still some unnamed functions there as I haven't worked out exactly what's going on.

-There is a much more complete, ground-up project to build a 386-style emulator in javascript called [jslm32][3].

 ### ETC